All Episodes

 Does that make sense?

-It was like they were all bad, but they were bad in different ways, if if that makes sense.
+It was like they were all bad, but they were bad in different ways, if that makes sense.

 Well, they're all trying to do it differently, too.

-And um, you know, it's funny that you brought up our founding fathers because uh every day I'm like thank God I know we have that protection in our country, and and we learned that from the American Revolutionary War.
+And, you know, it's funny that you brought up our founding fathers because every day I'm like, thank God we have that protection in our country.

-How how smart were those guys, right?
+How smart were those guys, right?

 It's like just being a little bit off at the T, right?